FoxSamu/json/README.md

 ## Work in progress

-This library is in development and the API can change at any time.
-Do not expect this library to be stable.
+This library is in development and the API can change at any time, although at this point it has become relatively stable.
+I try to make API changes as smooth as possible.

+## Installing

 The current version is `0.5`.

-## Installing
+This version is compatible with Java 11 and above.
+However, I plan to drop Java 11 compat and move to Java 17 (allowing for sealing the `JsonNode` interface).

-The artifact can be installed from my Maven repository.
+The artifact can be installed from my [Maven repository](https://maven.shadew.net/).

 ### Gradle